Skip to Content

 If your VM has multiple user-assigned managed identities, you must also specify OAuthClientId.

-Create a Microsoft Entra ID Application
+Create an Entra ID (Microsoft Entra ID) Application

 Note